 DFW 2019 Student Engineering & Creativity Competition (SECC)

-Call for Contestants - All students are welcome!
+All students are welcome!

 Interested in a STEM coding project without coding experience?
 Interested in an integrated STEM project where students can learn and use concepts in computer science, environmental science and engineering?
 Looking for an opportunity to interact with industry through STEM project?
 Have a TI calculator you want to put it to an optimal use?
 Want to hear STEM professionals on their experience, hot topics, and their collaboration with local schools?